Teaching-Accessibility/course-project-colorguide/README.md

 ## Individual Contributions

 - ### Kelley
-Kelley defined the color dictionary we would implement for translating rgb values to color names.
+Kelley defined the color dictionary we would implement for translating HSL values to color names.
 She also wrote up UI documentation.

 - ### Tin
 Tin worked on the code to create, delete and minimize the tags.